dabibbit/gatewayd-banking-app/README.md

 5. Enter your gatewayd host url, username (*admin@example.com* by default*), and API key.

-6. Navigate the links to filter between the Transactions and Accounts sections as well as the transaction/account types.
+6. Navigate the links to filter between the Transactions and Accounts sections as well as the transaction/account types and statuses.

 7. Click on a transaction/account to see its details.

-8. Click the 'Execute/Confirm Debit' button on any unprocessed transaction (a Sender Debit with 'invoice' status or a Receiver Credit with 'queued' status) to open a form that allows you to confirm the details and clear or fail the transaction.
+8. Click the 'Execute/Confirm Debit' button on any unprocessed transaction (a Sender Debit with *invoice* status or a Receiver Credit with *queued* status) to open a form that allows you to confirm the details and clear or fail the transaction.

 9. Click the 'Create' link in the Accounts section to open a form for creating accounts. **Please create one 'gateway' account and at least one 'customer' account.**

-    Type: 'type' column in external_accounts table with values: 'acct' for customers (the bank's customers), 'gateway' for gateway account (your gateway's designated parking account)
+- Type: *type* column in external_accounts table with values: **acct** for customers (the bank's customers), **gateway** for gateway account (your gateway's designated parking account)

-    Name: 'name' column in external_accounts table
+- Name: *name* column in external_accounts table

-    Bank Name: 'data' column in external_accounts table
+- Bank Name: *data* column in external_accounts table

-    Bank Account Number: 'uid' column in external_accounts table
+- Bank Account Number: *uid* column in external_accounts table

-    Federation Address: used for quotes, 'address' column in external_accounts table
+- Federation Address: used for quotes, *address* column in external_accounts table

 10. Payments will be constantly refreshed while gateway app tab/window is active/open.

 _* If admin@example.com does not work as the username, check_ **/config/config.json** _or_ **/config/environment.js** _in gatewayd and append admin@ with the value of the DOMAIN property._

-## Compatibility With Quoting App

-The quoting app requires the gateway's user auth and basic auth to be disabled to allow gateways to freely communicate with each other.
-To configure everything to allow the banking app to work with the quoting app in tandem, disregard steps 2, 4, and 5 of the **How To Use* section above, set up the banking app locally via steps 1-4 of the **Developers - Getting Started** section below, and perform these steps:

-1. Edit each involved gateway's config file:

-    ```
-    $ vim conifg/config.json
-    ```
-    Make sure these attributes are set as follows:

-    {
-        ...

-        "SSL": true,
-        "USER_AUTH": false,
-        "BASIC_AUTH": false,
-        "PORT": 5000,
-        "DOMAIN": "localhost:5000",

-        ...
-    }

-    PORT and DOMAIN can be changed accordingly (e.g. changing PORT to 5050 and DOMAIN to localhost:5050 on a second gateway).

-2. Edit the banking app's app-config.json file to configure from which gatewayd instance you want to monitor (baseUrl) and from which port on localhost you want to access the app from (connectPort).
-Make sure the banking app's connectPort is different from the quoting app's connectPort.
-    ```
-    $ vim app-config.json
-    ```

 ## Developers - Getting Started: